jon-harper/clockmaker-project/docs/index.md

 ![logo](img/logo2.png){ align="right" width="300"}

+## Background

-Compared to the familiar PLA and PETG, engineering plastics are harder to print, less tolerant of mistakes, typically require an enclosure, and sometimes need high ambient temperatures.
+Compared to PLA and PETG, engineering plastics (e.g., ABS, PA, and PC) are more prone to warping as they cool.
+These typically require an enclosure to print and some engineering plastics also need high ambient temperatures.

 Most 3D printers are not sold enclosed and require modification to operate within one.
-Electronics are not usually tolerant of high heat, and even a basic enclosure can reach 45C/113F.
+Electronics are not usually tolerant of high heat, and even a basic enclosure without ventilation can reach 45C/113F.

-The solution is to extend or replace the printer's existing wiring harness.
-This is a time-consuming and meticulous task to do *safely*.
-(TODO: more on enclosure and fire safety.)
+Moving electronics away from the printer (and out of an enclosure) requires extension or replacement of the printer's wiring harness.
+This is a time-consuming and meticulous task to do, and harder to do safely.

+!!! todo "TODO"

+    - Fire risk
+    - Off-gassing

 ## The Clockmaker Project